OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 Octopus actively prevents modifying or deleting audit logs within the configured retention period via its API.
 That being said, a user with the appropriate permissions to the `Events` table in your Octopus SQL Database could modify or delete records in that table.
 If you are concerned about this kind of tampering you should configure the permissions to the `Events` table in your Octopus SQL Database appropriately.

 Entries older than the retention period can be deleted by users with the appropriate permissions (typically `Octopus Manager`).
 An audit log entry will be created each time an archived event file is deleted.
-You can prevent archived files from being deleted by setting the configured folder to be read-only at the filesystem level.
+Archived files are saved at a filesystem level.
+So any user that has the appropriate permissions could view or delete these files.
+If this is a concern, you should restrict the permissions to access the configured folder appropriately.

 ### Sensitive values in audit logs